colinpaicemq/MQTools/README.md

 program.
 This is not very useful

 ## Credits
-Thanks to dsuch@zato.io for the pymqi, his guidance and assistance to me.
+Thanks to dsuch@zato.io for the pymqi, his guidance and assistance to me, and for coding techniques in the pymqi code.